ELEKTRONN/ELEKTRONN2/docs/elektronn2.rst

 Installing with ``pip``
 -----------------------

-You can install the current git version of ELEKTRONN2 and all of its dependencies with the ``pip`` package manager.
+You can install the current version of ELEKTRONN2 and all of its dependencies with the ``pip`` package manager.
 For Python 3, run::

   python3 -m pip install numpy